Learn how to Plan your Print Appropriately to Obtain the Desired Results

-If the piece has to be subjected to traction and compression, the ideal would be to choose an inclined plane focus on the trajectories of these forces.
-The angle will determine how the forces are distributed in the piece, being 45º the balance point.
+If the piece must be subjected to traction or compression, the ideal would be to choose an inclined plane focused on the trajectories of these forces.
+The angle will determine how the forces are distributed in the piece, the balance point being 45º

 Details are influenced by the resolution or level of detail that can be achieved on each axis.

 On the X and Y axis, the resolution is determined by the thickness of the printed lines that make up the layer.
-Commonly this value is the diameter of the hotend nozzle.
+This value is commonly the diameter of the hotend nozzle.

-For the Z-axis, the resolution is given by the layer height, allowing to achieve a better finish, since the fine details will be better generated by the laminator.
+For the Z-axis, the resolution is given by the layer height, allowing for a better finish, since the fine details will be generated better by the laminator.